-- Buildings where animals are confined – Galvalume is not suitable for use on buildings where animals are regularly housed or held.
+- Animal confinement buildings – Galvalume is not suitable for use on buildings where animals are regularly housed or held.
 Manure from the animals breaks down into ammonia gas over time and then reacts with the Galvalume coating.
 This process breaks down the Galvalume coating and leads to degradation of the metal.
 However, Galvalume is sometimes used on modern chicken houses that are built with a vapor barrier between the chicken area and the roof for appropriate ventilation.
-It’s best to check with the manufacturer before putting Galvalume on an animal confinement building, as it depends on the design.
+It’s best to check with the manufacturer before putting Galvalume on an animal confinement building, as it depends on the specific use.

 - In coastal environments – The coating of Galvalume will not stand up to the conditions associated with a coastal environment, including properties up against breaking surfs, large bays, marshes, and other coastlines.
-Specifically, the large amount of salt (sodium chloride) will harm the Galvalume coating and prematurely degrade the roof or wall system.
+Specifically, a large amount of salt (sodium chloride) will harm the Galvalume coating and prematurely degrade the roof or wall system.
 It’s recommended that properties within a certain distance of a coast use an engineered aluminum roof system, as aluminum resists corrosion and rusting from saltwater for much longer.
-Plus, aluminum systems still come a 25-year paint warranty in coastal areas

-Warranties – One of the number one selling points of Galvalume is the 25.5 year warranty on the substrate, which may be referred to as a perforation warranty.
-Galvalume systems also often come with paint and substrate warranties that protect your investment and provide peace of mind that the roof or wall system will last.
+Warranties – One of the number one selling points of Galvalume is the 25.5-year warranty on the substrate, which is sometimes referred to as a perforation warranty.
+Galvalume systems also often come with paint warranties that further protect your investment and provide peace of mind that the roof or wall system will last.
 (Note: Substrate or paint warranties are NOT available for Galvalume products within 1,500 feet of a coast.)
-Plus, commercial property owners have the option to buy a weathertight warranty for their Galvalume roofing structure, which ensures the roof was installed correctly and adheres to strict installation details.
+Plus, commercial property owners can buy a weathertight warranty for their Galvalume roofing structure, which ensures the roof was installed correctly and adheres to strict installation details.

 Corrosion resistance – When compared to galvanized metal, Galvalume’s corrosion resistance is about two to four times better.
-Galvalume’s formula was designed to combine the toughness and strength of zinc with the rust-resistance of aluminum.
-Research conducted by the Metal Construction Association (MCA) indicates that Galvalume roofing could last as long as 50 to 60+ years without any extreme signs of corrosion.
+Galvalume’s formula was designed to combine the toughness and strength of zinc with the rust resistance of aluminum.
+Research conducted by the Metal Construction Association (MCA) indicates that Galvalume roofing could last as long as 40 to 50+ years without any extreme signs of corrosion.

-Economical – For the most part, Galvalume is reasonably priced and one of the most affordable metal materials available for roofing products.
+Economically priced – For the most part, Galvalume is reasonably priced and one of the more affordable metal materials available for roofing products.
 Depending upon the thickness, color, and quality of the desired Galvalume panels, pricing ranges anywhere from $5.00 to $15.00 per square foot.
 Keep in mind that in 2021 and 2022, steel prices are continually fluctuating, so the price can vary dramatically.

-Oil canning – Oil canning is an inherent characteristic of light-gauge, cold-formed metal products, especially products with broad flat areas.
-It is a visual phenomenon seen as waviness or distortion in the flat surfaces of metal wall and roofing products.
-Oil canning is only an aesthetic concern that does not affect the strength or performance of the system.
-This occurrence is a possibility for any kind of metal roofing or walls, including Galvalume.
-But there are methods to minimize the appearance of oil canning, including:
+Oil canning – Oil canning is an inherent characteristic of light-gauge, cold-formed metal products, especially products with broad, flat areas.
+It’s a visual phenomenon seen as waviness or distortion in the flat surfaces of metal panels.
+Luckily, oil canning is only an aesthetic concern that doesn’t affect the performance of the roof system.
+This occurrence is possible with any metal roof or wall type, including Galvalume.
+However, there are methods to minimize the appearance of oil canning, including:

-- Using striations or bead stiffeners in the flat area of the panel to minimize the appearance of oil canning
+- Rollforming panels with striations or bead stiffeners in the flat area of panels to minimize the appearance of oil canning.

-Interactions with Other Materials – Combining different metals on a metal roof system can actually lead to interactions that could result in early degradation, staining, and potential failure of a system altogether.
-Galvalume performs best when not in contact with copper, bricks, treated lumber, iron, and concrete.
+Interactions with other materials – Combining different metals on a metal roof system can actually lead to interactions that could result in early degradation, staining, and potential failure of a system altogether.
+Galvalume performs best when not in contact with copper, lead, bricks, treated lumber, iron, and concrete.
 If Galvalume is in contact with one of these and is then introduced to an electrolyte, such as water, it can lead to galvanic corrosion of the metal.

 Additionally, galvanized metal sheet/coil may also be called G-90, which refers to the coating weight.